Mandarin Chinese: Vernacular literature

-Koiné of the Late Empire
+Late imperial koiné

 Until the mid-20th century, most Chinese people living in many parts of South China spoke only their local variety.
 As a practical measure, officials of the Ming and Qing dynasties carried out the administration of the empire using a common language based on Mandarin varieties, known as Guānhuà.
 Knowledge of this language was thus essential for an official career, but it was never formally defined.